 1230 Massachusetts Ave

-This neighborhood pub–contemporary restaurant is open for lunch and dinner daily and attracts a big crowd for weekend brunch.
+This neighborhood pub and contemporary restaurant is open for lunch and dinner daily and attracts a big crowd for weekend brunch.
 Among the popular items: pan-seared salmon with maple butternut squash, grilled asparagus, and horseradish beurre blanc; roasted half chicken with creamy farro, carrots, and pan gravy; and steak frites with cajun-seasoned fries, broccolini, and roasted garlic jus.
-The French doors along the front are a great vantage point onto the square and the patio offers al fresco dining on the spacious patio during warm-weather months.
-On the late-night menu (11 p.m. to midnight Sunday to Wednesday, 11 p.m. to 1 a.m.
-Thursday to Saturday) has sandwiches, oysters, rustic pizzas, and appetizers.
-The pub is named after the lively shopping district in Dublin’s Temple Bar neighborhood.
+The French doors along the front are a great vantage point onto the square and there’s al fresco dining on the spacious patio during warm-weather months.
+On the late-night menu (11 pm to midnight, Sunday to Thursday, and 11 pm to 1 am, Friday and Saturday): sandwiches, oysters, rustic pizzas, and appetizers.
+The restaurant’s name comes from the lively shopping district in Dublin’s Temple Bar neighborhood.
 Complimentary parking is available for those with a confirmed reservation.
 And don’t forget to go to the $1 oyster happy hour from 4 to 6 pm every day.

 1238 Massachusetts Ave.

-Since its modest beginnings in 1954, this Chinese restaurant has become a Harvard Square fixture and has expanded to three floors, with a restaurant, a lounge, and the area’s largest dance floor.
+From modest beginnings in 1954, this Chinese restaurant is a Harvard Square fixture and has expanded to three floors, with a restaurant, a lounge, and the area’s largest dance floor.
 The menu is nothing remarkable, but you’ll find the biggest scorpion bowl in town: nine alcohols (mostly rums) and pineapple and orange juices.
-With that, trivia nights, and some stand-up (the third floor hosts the Comedy Studio six nights a week), who needs food?
+With exotic drinks like that, who needs food?
 That said, you’ll find plenty of delicious entrees to choose from, including BBQ spare ribs, Peking ravioli, crispy salted pepper calamari, and kung pao shredded beef.

 1246 Massachusetts Ave.